 5. Search engine ranking

-Some SPAs don’t require SEO, but for those that do, the solutions aren’t straightforward.
+Whilst some SPAs don’t require SEO, for those that do solutions aren’t straightforward.

 If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience because it’s akin to loading all pages of a website when only the home page was requested.
 Unfortunately, this leads to attempting to load CSS and JS for certain pages.
 Script loading is notoriously difficult and contains unreliable hacks which can can be fatal to the reliability of the application.